-However, Sound Talk is providing online therapy sessions and support for families using telehealth.
+However, online sessions and support for families and schools will continue where appropriate, using telehealth.
 Click here to find out more!

 What is Telehealth?